tewarid/docker-pandoc/README.md

 docker run -v `pwd`:/workdir -w /workdir -i -t --name pandoc-container pandoc-image ./topdf.sh
 ```

+On Windows, replace `pwd` with path to a folder.

 To run the same script again

 ```bash